 Questions regarding this Policy may be addressed to the Chair of the Committee and to the Director of CfLI.
-These individuals may be contacted at the Center for Leadership and Involvement.
+These individuals may be contacted at the Center for Leadership & Involvement.

 I. Student Organization Code of Conduct

 Any violation of the following regulations by an RSO may result in disciplinary sanctions against the organization.
-Registered Student Organizations are not exempt from discipline for such actions under this Policy that constitute violations of federal, state or local laws, and my be subject to additional action by an appropriate judicial body.
+Registered Student Organizations are not exempt from discipline for such actions under this Policy that constitute violations of federal, state, or local laws, and may be subject to additional action by an appropriate judicial body.

 All Registered Student Organizations:

-1. Must comply with the eligibility requirements and financial regulations published in the Student Organization Resource and Policy Guide;
+1. Must comply with the eligibility requirements and financial regulations published in the Student Organization Resource & Policy Guide;

 3. May be subject to disciplinary action as a result of violations of federal, state or local laws not otherwise addressed in this Policy;